CryptoLabInc/ckksorg1659181/_test/2025-09-01-high_prec_bootstrap.md

 Although the dual-track structure increases latency, it reduces modulus consumption, since only the second track dictates the modulus consumption and CoeffsToSlots* consumes much less modulus than the usual CoeffsToSlots algorithm.

 To enable high-precision bootstrapping, one can upgrade CoeffsToSlots, EvalRound, and SlotsToCoeffs to their high-precision versions.
-Each requires larger scale factors, increasing modulus consumption.
+Each requires larger scale factors (which is used for encodings to scale the real/complex messages) increasing modulus consumption.
-By contrast, CoeffsToSlots* can remain low-precision and consumes significantly less modulus compared to the other bootstrapping components.
+By contrast, CoeffsToSlots* can remain low-precision and consume significantly less modulus compared to the other bootstrapping components.
-This marks a key distinction from standard CKKS bootstrapping, where the high-precision CoeffsToSlots contributes to overall modulus consumption.
+This marks a key distinction from traditional CKKS bootstrapping, where high-precision CoeffsToSlots contributes to overall modulus consumption.

 The main challenge is that high-precision bootstrapping still requires substantial modulus.
 In particular, EvalMod and EvalRound rely on polynomial approximations of $$(x \bmod q)$$ and $$(x - (x \bmod q))$$, respectively.